JadeJaber/jadejaber.github.io/_posts/articles/2017-09-27-hdfs-admin-troubleshooting-corrupted-missing-blocks.md

   - HDFS
   - debug troubleshooting
 ---
+### Note
+When the bellow commands do not display the blocks/files that are corrupted/missing... you may find more info in the namenode and datanode logs.
+You may find in the namenode log the block info and in the datanode the replica info.

 ### Display missing blocks for a file or under-replicated blocks
 ```shell
 hdfs fsck / [-openforwrite] | egrep -v '^\.+$'